-The assessment task required students to imagine that they were working on a project aiming to launch a new T-shirt brand for Australian millennials.
+The assessment task required students to imagine that they were working on a project aiming to launch a new Tshirt brand for Australian millennials.
 For this project, students worked in groups (a maximum of five students) randomly allocated by their marketing professor.
 The assessment task was undertaken over the course of ten weeks.
 Students were continuously reminded to take this project as a real-life opportunity to launch their start-up company.
 Motivation was further strengthened by the fact that at the end of the project, they were all given a chance to enter the Validator program (early start-up mentoring program) run by the Monash Generator.

 In the first two weeks, groups were required to undertake a market analysis of the Australian T-shirt market, identify the gaps using positioning maps, and create their brand stories as well as their marketing mix strategies.
 The next six weeks comprised the design stage during which groups fine-tuned their T-shirt designs using consumer behaviour concepts discussed in the lectures (e.g., motivation, memory and knowledge, perception, and attitude).
 Each week they focused on addressing three questions posted by the marketing professor based on one consumer behaviour concept but students had to ensure that their design was aligned with their segmentation, targeting, and positioning (STP) strategies, brand stories and marketing mix strategies.
 All groups reported on their progress every week.
 These weekly presentations (a maximum of 3 minutes updates) were assessed with both oral and written feedback given after their presentations.
 In the 9th week, students were given time to reflect on their progress-to-date, make necessary changes, and finalise their presentation slides.
 This project was intended to be engaging and competitive in nature.
 Students might be interested in knowing which groups were doing better than their groups, both within their class and across all other classes.
 To capture this, we developed a leaderboard and displayed the top 15 teams every week.
-The teaching team observed that the groups were becoming more and more competitive.
-If students saw that their group was slipping down one week, they would try to catch up the next week.
+The was slipping down one week, they would try to catch up the next week.
 This ongoing engagement with a little competitiveness encouraged them to perform better in this project, as seen in their excellent final presentations.